Design and Creative Industry in Piemonte

-Besides the transportation sector, for which Piemonte design is worldwide recognised thanks to its famous car designers, creative ideas are distinctive features in many fields: architecture, living (furniture, complements, housewares, fittings and taps), fashion (clothing, accessories, writing) and sports.
+Besides the transportation sector, for which Piemonte design is worldwide recognised thanks to its famous car designers, creative ideas are distinctive features in many fields: architecture, living - i.e. furniture, complements, housewares, fittings and taps -, fashion - namely clothing, accessories, writing - and sports.

 International awards and the future

 The ability to invent new markets, conceive new meanings and create new forms that become part of everyday life is innate to the production and cultural tissue of the region.
-Some happy inspirations that led to everyday items, icons of the design which is a synonym for made in Italy around the world, were developed here (for example Bialetti’s Moka or design-icon Kactus by Gufram).
+Some happy inspirations that led to the creation of true design icons, were developed here.
+To name but two: Bialetti’s Moka or design-icon Kactus by Gufram.

 The high concentration of design-oriented companies has made Torino unique worldwide: it was no coincidence that Torino was the first city ever to be appointed “World Design Capital” in 2008 by the International Council of Societies of Industrial Design.